ietf-wg-acme/acme/draft-ietf-acme-acme.md

 | userActionRequired      | Visit the "instance" URL and take actions specified there                      |

 This list is not exhaustive.
 The server MAY return errors whose "type" field is set to a URI other than those defined above.
-Servers MUST NOT use the ACME URN {{?RFC3553}}
-namespace for errors other than the standard types.
+Servers MUST NOT use the ACME URN namespace {{acme-urn-space}} for errors other than the standard types.
 Clients SHOULD display the "detail" field of all errors.

 In the remainder of this document, we use the tokens in the table above to refer